awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 1. In the navigation pane, choose **Subnets**\.

+1. Select the subnet\.

-1. Choose the **Route Table** tab to view the route table ID and its routes\.
-If it's the main route table, the console doesn't indicate whether the association is implicit or explicit\.
-To determine if the association to the main route table is explicit, see [Determine which subnets and or gateways are explicitly associated with a table](#Route_Which_Associations)\.
+1. Choose the **Route table** tab to view information about the route table and its routes\.
+To determine whether the association is to the main route table, and if that association is explicit, see [Determine which subnets and or gateways are explicitly associated](#Route_Which_Associations)\.

-## Determine which subnets and or gateways are explicitly associated with a table<a name="Route_Which_Associations"></a>
+## Determine which subnets and or gateways are explicitly associated<a name="Route_Which_Associations"></a>

 You can determine how many and which subnets or gateways are explicitly associated with a route table\.